facebookresearch/fairo/perception/fairotag/README.md

 ```
 conda install -c fair-robotics -c conda-forge cmake pybind11 gtsam
 ```
-(Note 1: Cmake and Pybind11 are required to build wheel for sophuspy) (Note 2: Cmake and Pybind11 are required to build wheel for sophuspy)
+(Note: Cmake and Pybind11 are required to build wheel for sophuspy)

 Install from source
 ```